mrevilg/Coding-Questions/Linux.md

 man : manual
 share : program specific file instructions

+# Categories for configuration
+etc : Config files for system

 -h : single '-' for letter (which can be concatenated) --help : double '--' for whole word